lalinsky/lalinsky.com/_drafts/2025-10-26-zio-async-io-for-zig.md

 And it's FAST.
 I don't want to be posting benchmarks here, maybe later when I have more complex ones, but the single-threaded mode is beating any framework I've tried so far.
 It's much faster than both Go and Rust's Tokio.
 Context switching is virtually free, comparable to a function call.
-The multi-threaded mode, while still not being as robust as Go/Tokio, has compatable performance.
+The multi-threaded mode, while still not being as robust as Go/Tokio, has comparable performance.
 It's still a bit faster than either of them, but that performance might go down as I add more fairness features.

-Because it implements the standard interfaces for reader/writer, you can actually use externa libraries, that have no idea about the fact they are using Zig.
+Because it implements the standard interfaces for reader/writer, you can actually use external libraries that are unaware they are running within Zio.
 Here is an example of a HTTP server:

 ```zig
 const std = @import("std");